yombo/yombo-gateway/docs/source/chapters/yombo-framework.rst

 The gateway framework is split into a few directories:

  * core - The most basic of functions to get stuff done.
-Module developers will mostly care about the helpers file.
  * lib - Libraries that run at startup and get the system going.
-Module developers will mostly care about the :doc:`messages <../core/message>`, :doc:`devices <../lib/devices>`, and :doc:`commands <../lib/commands>` (in that order).
+Module developers will mostly care about the :doc:`devices <../lib/devices>`, and :doc:`commands <../lib/commands>` (in that order).
 The other libraries are responsible for starting/stopping the service.
- * modules - Where downloaded or manually installed modules go.
+ * modules - Where auto-downloaded or manually installed modules go.
  * usr - User data.
 Log files, database, cache, etc.
  * utils - Various utilities for getting things done.
- * ext - 3rd party extensions
+ * ext - 3rd party extensions.

 .. _core: